GeoscienceAustralia/PyRate/docs/usage.rst

-Each GAMMA geocoded unwrapped interferogram requires three header files to extract metadata required for data formatting: a geocoded DEM header file (*\*.dem.par*), and the master and slave epoch SLC parameter files (*\*.slc.par*).
+Each GAMMA geocoded unwrapped interferogram requires three header files to extract metadata required for data formatting: a geocoded DEM header file (``demHeaderFile`` in config) and the master and slave epoch SLC parameter files (supplied by ``slcfilelist`` in config).

-The path and name of the DEM header file are specified in the config file under the *demHeaderFile:* keyword.

-The SLC parameter files should be in the directory specified in the config file under the *slcFileDir:* keyword.
-SLC parameter files for a particular interferogram are found automatically by date-string pattern matching.
+The SLC parameter files should be in the directory specified in the config file under ``slcFileDir``.
+SLC files for a particular interferogram are found automatically by date-string pattern matching based on epochs.
+If ``slcFileDir`` is not provided, PyRate will fallback to looking in the observations direcotry (``obsdir`` in config).

-Each ROI\_PAC geocoded unwrapped interferogram requires its own header/resource file (*\*.unw.rsc*).
+Each ROI\_PAC geocoded unwrapped interferogram requires its own header/resource file.
 These header files need to be stored in the same directory as the interferograms.

-In addition, the geocoded DEM header file (*\*.dem.rsc*) is required and its path and name are specified in the config file under the *demHeaderFile:* keyword.
+In addition, the geocoded DEM header file is required and its path and name are specified in the config file under ``demHeaderFile``.
 The geographic projection in the parameter *DATUM:* is extracted from the DEM header file.

 Upon completion, geotiff formatted copies of the input files will be placed in the directory the input files are located in.
 Note that ``converttogeotiff``